amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 #### Create Azure AD cloud-only identities
 To create named administrator accounts in the environment, run the script with optional parameters:

 `PS> ./MLZ-Create-NamedAdminAccounts.ps1 -UserCSV ".\MLZ-Admin-List.csv" -LicenseGroupName "MLZ-License-AADP2" -EAGroupName "Emergency Access Accounts"`

 This will automate the following:
 - Create named administrator accounts from the CSV
   - Set Department = *MLZ*
   - Optional: Set userCertificateIds
-- Create a dynamic group for users with (Departement eq 'MLZ')
+- Create a dynamic group for users with (user.Department eq 'MLZ')
   - *MLZ-License-AADP2*
 - Enable the following authentication methods for all users
   - Certificate-Based Authentication
   - FIDO2
 - Target MFA registration campaign
-  - Include *MLZ-License-AADP2*
+  - Include: *MLZ-License-AADP2*
-  - Exclude *Emergency Access Accounts*
+  - Exclude: *Emergency Access Accounts*

 Complete setup for the named administrator accounts:
 1. Manually reset the password from each administrator.